Serf (film): Plot

-The scriptwriter plans for Grisha to begin an affair with Aglaya, developing into a serf eloping with a "lady" and a complete reassessment of life attitudes, but Grisha does not seem to sympathize with the situation of a young woman forced to marry an older, rich landowner.
+The scriptwriter plans for Grisha to begin an affair with Aglaya, developing into a serf eloping with a "lady" and a complete reassessment of his attitude, but Grisha does not seem to sympathize with the situation of a young woman forced to marry an older, rich landowner.
 Pavel, seeing no progress in Grisha's attitude, is enraged and plans to destroy the project.
-However, the project is saved unexpectedly: Grisha accidentally, out of the corner of her eye, remarks that the village girl Liza (Aleksandra Bortich), who had unsuccessfully jumped from a horse, seems to be wearing modern panties, and tries to look up her skirt.
+However, the project is saved unexpectedly: Grisha noticed village girl Liza wearing modern panties when dismounting from a horse and tries to lift up her dress to see her panties, a modern invention.
 Seeing the reaction of those around him, Grisha suddenly realizes that he's gone too far, and for the first time in his life returns to the person offended by him to ask for forgiveness.
 The amazed Pavel agrees to continue the project.

 Grisha proceeds to make a genuine connection with Liza.
-The psychologist proposes to change the scenario and make Liza the object of Grisha's love.
+The psychologist proposes to change the scenario and make Liza (who had only been working as a horse trainer for the project) the object of Grisha's love.
 Liza despises Grisha, but she nevertheless agrees to help him change.
-Along the way, Grisha gradually changes his views on life and himself, watching his own sins manifest themselves in the "son of the lord, Alexey", played by Liza's real-life boyfriend Anton.
+Along the way, Grisha gradually changes his views on life and himself, watching his own sins manifest themselves in the "son of the lord, Alexei", played by Liza's real-life boyfriend Anton.

-Aglaya's actress, Polina, offended by the loss of the "leading role", convinces Anton that Liza plans to begin an affair with Grisha.
-They begin to have sex, but are accidentally spotted by Liza and Grisha, who didn't expect incest from "Aglaya" and her brother "Alexey".
-The furious Lev Arnoldovich removes "Aglaya" and "Alexey" from the roles.
-In revenge, Polina reveals the project to the world, and says that "a man is being tortured".
-Police begin to investigate the project, aided by "Aglaya".
+Aglaya's actress, Polina, offended by the loss of her "leading role", convinces Anton that Liza plans to begin an affair with Grisha.
+They begin to have sex, but are accidentally spotted by Liza and Grisha, who didn't expect incest from "Aglaya" and her brother "Alexei".
+The furious Lev fires them for breaking character.
+In revenge, Polina reveals the project to the world and falsely claims Grisha is being tortured, sparking a police investigation.

-With only a few hours left until the police find the project, an emergency plan is made to once and for all change Grisha's attitude: the Golden Horde will invade 19th century Russia.
-Grisha doesn't notice this anachronism, and the "Golden Horde" kidnaps Liza.
-Grisha reverts to his selfish, cowardly ways and runs away, seemingly dooming the project.
-But then, he returns to fight off the "Tatar army", save Liza, and ride away on his horse, just minutes before the police arrive to find the project and take it for just a historical film set.